Benjamin-23/labook/README.md

 🗄️ Database Schema
 The system uses the following core tables in Supabase:

-books: Stores book information (title, author, ISBN, etc.)
+-books: Stores book information (title, author, ISBN, etc.)
-inventory: Tracks quantity and status of each book
+-inventory: Tracks quantity and status of each book
-users: Customer and staff information
+-users: Customer and staff information
-transactions: Records of sales and lending activities
+-transactions: Records of sales and lending activities
-categories: Book classifications and genres
+-categories: Book classifications and genres
-loans: Records of book loans and returns
+-loans: Records of book loans and returns
-purchase_item: Records of book purchases.
+-purchase_item: Records of book purchases.

 🚀 Deployment
 This application can be deployed using Vercel for the frontend and continuing to use Supabase for the backend:
 `npm run build`
-# or
 `yarn build`

 📈 Future Enhancements